-TMDW’s class action attorneys prosecute class and collective actions on behalf of employees, consumers, investors, and other individuals against defendants ranging from small local businesses to Fortune 500 companies.
-Washington Class action attorneys Beth Terrell, Toby Marshall, Jennifer Rust Murray, Mary Reiten and Sam Strauss work with co-counsel nationwide to vindicate their clients’ rights.
-Ms. Terrell and Ms. Murray are also licensed in California and Oregon, respectively.
+Our class action attorneys prosecute class and collective actions on behalf of employees, consumers, investors, and other individuals against defendants ranging from small local businesses to Fortune 500 companies.
+The team includes Washington attorneys Beth Terrell, Toby Marshall, Jennifer Rust Murray, Mary Reiten, Marc Cote, Erika Nusser, Whitney Stark, and Sam Strauss.
+Ms. Terrell and Ms. Murray are also licensed in California and Oregon, respectively, and all of the attorneys work with co-counsel across the country to vindicate their clients’ rights.

-TMDW’s attorneys provide years of experience prosecuting wage and hour class actions and collective actions and have a proven track record of vindicating employees’ rights through the class and collective action process.
+Our attorneys bring years of experience prosecuting wage and hour class actions and collective actions and have a proven track record of vindicating employees’ rights through the class and collective action process.
 Employment cases can be complex and you need attorneys with experience and knowledge of the law.
-Ms. Terrell, Mr. Marshall and Ms. Murray have been extraordinarily successful not only certifying wage and hour class actions and collective actions but also seeing them through settlement, trial, and appeal.
+Ms. Terrell, Mr. Marshall and Ms. Murray have been extraordinarily successful not only in certifying wage and hour class actions and collective actions but also seeing them through settlement, trial, and appeal.

 Overtime and Minimum Wage Violations

 Non-exempt employees must typically be paid minimum wages consistent with federal and state law, and also overtime pay in the amount of one-and-a-half times the normal hourly rate for any hours worked in excess of 40 in a work week.
 Non-exempt employees who are not paid minimum wages or overtime pay may have a claim against their employer.
-Through class and collective actions, TMDW has successfully recovered minimum wage and overtime pay for thousands of workers, including retail employees, cable and satellite dish technicians, drywall installers, glass manufacturers, and janitors.
-In 2010, TMDW obtained a judgment in excess of a $4.17 million on behalf of 325 drywall workers who alleged Precision Drywall and its officers failed to pay them for overtime work and made unlawful deductions to their pay.
-TMDW served as lead counsel throughout the case, including trial, and successfully defended judgment on appeal.
+Through class and collective actions, we have successfully recovered minimum wage and overtime pay for thousands of workers, including retail employees, cable and satellite dish technicians, drywall installers, glass manufacturers, and janitors.
+In 2010, we obtained a judgment in excess of 4.17 million dollars on behalf of 325 drywall workers who alleged Precision Drywall and its officers failed to pay them for overtime work and made unlawful deductions to their pay.
+We served as lead counsel throughout the case, including trial, and successfully defended judgment on appeal.

 Rest and Meal Breaks